pauldelatte/pauldelatte.github.io/_pages/other.md

 ## Research assistantship and collaboration

-If you want to work with me on some new projects, please semd me an email.
+If you want to work with me on some new projects, please send me an email.

 ## Reading list